-They most important considerations with falls are head and spinal injuries and recognising signs of shock that could indicate internal bleeding or some other serious problem.
+The most important things to look out for after a fall are head and spinal injuries and recognising signs of shock that could indicate internal bleeding or some other serious problem.
 It is important to understand when and how to move someone if they have fallen.

-Generally, only move someone who has fallen if they are in immediate danger that you are unable to remove, or if they are unconscious and breathing and you are concerned about their airway.
+Generally, only move someone who has fallen if they are in immediate danger or if they are unconscious and breathing and you are concerned about their airway.

 The main causes are medicines (70%) and household chemicals which result in about 20% of these admissions.
 Other causes are small button batteries and electronic cigarette refills.

 Admissions due to poisoning are on the increase.

 Burns and Scalds

 One year olds are the most likely to be burnt and this is primarily due to hot drinks, pots and pans and bath water.
 Burns from hair straighteners are also relatively common as such items stay hot for such a long time.
 It is important not to underestimate the dangers posed by radiators and heated towel rails.

 How to help your child if they have been burnt